Hugo Viana

 Hugo Miguel Ferreira Gomes Viana ([ˈuɣu ˈvjɐnɐ]; born 15 January 1983) is a Portuguese retired professional footballer who played as a central midfielder.
+He is the current director of football of Premier League club Manchester City.

-After starting out at Sporting CP he moved abroad at the age of 19, going on to have unassuming spells in England (Newcastle United) and Spain (Valencia) before settling back in his country with Braga.
-He amassed Primeira Liga totals of 165 matches and 23 goals, over six seasons.
+After starting out at Sporting CP, he moved abroad at the age of 19, going on to have unassuming spells in England (Newcastle United) and Spain (Valencia) before settling back in his country with Braga.
+He amassed Primeira Liga totals of 165 matches and 23 goals over six seasons.

 Viana represented Portugal in two World Cups and Euro 2012, also appearing with the under-23s at the 2004 Summer Olympics.

 Club career

 Sporting CP

 Born in Barcelos, Viana started his professional career at Sporting CP.
 There, he won the Young European Footballer of the Year award after an excellent debut season in the Primeira Liga.

 Newcastle United

 On 20 June 2002, 19-year-old Viana was signed by Newcastle United from the Premier League for €12 million (£8.5 million), his transfer fee becoming a record for the Magpies for a teenager by surpassing the £5 million paid to Nottingham Forest for England under-21 international Jermaine Jenas.
 The transfer was also a record for a player of his age, breaking the 1999 record held by Robbie Keane; Newcastle invested heavily in young players in that year, and chairman Freddie Shepherd reasoned by claiming consensus that he was the best young player in the world of football.
 The signing was also the first major deal between Portuguese agent Jorge Mendes and an English club.

 Viana joined former Sporting manager Bobby Robson at his new team, and was mentored by veteran Gary Speed.
-He scored four goals in all competitions during his spell at St James' Park, against FK Željezničar Sarajevo and Feyenoord in the UEFA Champions League and Birmingham City and West Bromwich Albion in the league.
+He scored four goals in all competitions during his spell at St James' Park, against Željezničar Sarajevo and Feyenoord in the UEFA Champions League and Birmingham City and West Bromwich Albion in the league.

 Viana was unable to cement a starting position, as Speed – for whom Robson saw the Portuguese as a future replacement – was not declining with age, while Kieron Dyer, Jenas and Laurent Robert were also in form.
 He returned to Sporting on loan in July 2004.
 He found his old form and enjoyed a successful spell, even helping the Lions to the final of the UEFA Cup.